cloudmesh/classes/docs/source/i524/technologies.rst

     No Longer active as of Feb.
 2016 :cite:`www-wiki`

-97. dotCloud
+97. dotCloud :cite:`www-dotCloud`

-    dotCloud services were shutdown on February 29,2016 :cite:`www-dotCloud`
+    dotCloud services were shutdown on February 29,2016.

 98. Dokku
 99. OSGi